Everink/everink.github.io/_posts/2019-11-10-Building-WVD-Images.md

 ![]({{ site.baseurl }}/images/AIB/AIB-overview.png)

 Now, AIB is still in preview, so there are a few limitations to the service.
-It is limited to the folling locations, but can still distribute outside of these locations.
+It is limited to the following locations, but can still distribute outside of these locations.
 - East US
 - East US 2
 - West Central US